 Adjust the length of the tree straps on both sides to adjust to the height that suits you.

-Use whoopie sling to adjust the sag of the hammock to suit your comfort position
+Adjust whoopie sling structural ridgeline length to adjust the sag of the hammock to suit your comfort position

 Finally, before lying on the hammock, press the hammock firmly to check the installation and stress of the hammock.